Engoo Blog Language Tips

 I visited Toronto in February, and it was absolutely frigid outside.

-Frigid can also refer to a person with a very unfriendly expression or attitude.
+Frigid can also describe a person with a very unfriendly attitude or facial expression.

 I asked John for help, but he was totally frigid.